sotiristiga/euroleague/README.md

 PIR
 PIR opponent (PIR_opp)

-You can use and some conditions for the phase & season you interest, what the player made at home or away games and wins or loses
+You can use some conditions for the phase & season you interest, what the player made at home or away games and wins or loses

-Head to Head: compare two teams their stats to the tournament and between games.
-Also, have and total games that played in each phase & season and which has the most wins or loses total & what happen at home and away games
+Head to Head: compare the stats of 2 teams in the tournament and between games.
+You can also have the total games that played in each phase & season and which has the most wins or loses total & what happen at home and away games

-The functions which used -> head_to_head_teams(dataset_players,Team1,Team2,Season,Phase)
+The functions which are used -> head_to_head_teams(dataset_players,Team1,Team2,Season,Phase)
                          -> Games_summary_between_teams(dataset_results,Team1,Team2,Season)

-Compare Team: You can find the stats of a team that you interest and compare with another team, it is useful for compare the same team with different conditions.
+Compare Team: You can find the stats of a team of your interest and compare it with another team, it is useful for comparing the same team under different conditions.
-Also, it has period points from each team that you select and finding in how many stats the one team is better than another.
+Also, it has period points from each team that you select and finding in how many stats one team is better than another.

-You can use and some conditions for the phase & season you interest and what the team made at home or away games and wins or loses
+You can use some conditions for the phase & season of your interest and what the team did at home or away games and wins or loses

-The functions which used -> compare_teams=function(Team1,season,phase,ha,Result)
+The functions which are used -> compare_teams=function(Team1,season,phase,ha,Result)
                          -> period_points(dataset_results,Team_select,Season,Phase,ha,result)